 Disneyland Tickets Including Transportation from LA Hotels

-If the price isn't the main concern, it's more efficient to book your Disneyland Ticket to include transportation from LA hotels.
-One disadvantage to this is that the hours you get to stay at Disneyland are limited if you plan to use the return to your LA Hotel.
-Another is that it may be stopping at a lot of hotels, so isn't necessarily faster than the public transportation options, but it requires less thinking.
+It's more efficient to book your Disneyland ticket to include transportation from L.A. hotels.
+One disadvantage to this is that the hours you get to stay at Disneyland are limited if you plan to use the return to your L.A. hotel.
+Another is that it may be stopping at a lot of hotels, so isn't necessarily faster than the public transportation options, but it requires less planning.

 LAX to Disneyland

 If Disneyland is your first stop, there are a number of ways you can get there from Los Angeles International Airport without a car.
-They don't all fit here, so I've created a separate resource on Getting to Disneyland from LAX with all your options.
+There are so many options, reviewing a resource on Getting to Disneyland from LAX is helpful.